parimalp/awslabs_2018_2/GUI_Flow_lab.md

     <p align = "center">
     <i>Timeline graph showing various activities in various region of the system</i>
     </p>
-1. Using left-button mouse click, select region around 1.127 ms to 1.128 ms region to zoom in into the view
+1. Using left-button mouse click, select region around 1.150 ms to 1.154 ms region to zoom in into the view
-1. Observe various stall taking palce
     <p align="center">
     <img src ="./images/guiflow_lab/FigGUIflowLab-31.png"/>
     </p>